jhochrun99/CS3113projects/Project4/SDLProject/README.md

 * Bat : hangs idly until the Player gets within its sensing range, then tracks the Player.
 Player jumps on it to defeat it.
 * Fire : sits in the center of the screen, unmoving.
 Player dies if they touch any part of the fire; it is defeated by hittig a button and turning it "off".
+* Fireball : a subset of the "Fire" enemy.
+Shoots out from the fire enemy in a random direction at various speeds, and is destroyed upon hitting a platform.
+Player dies if they touch it, but they do not have to defeat the fireballs to win as fireballs are not their own enemy.

 In my game, the Player is controlled with the `left` and `right` arrow keys, and the `spacebar`.

 Start the game by hitting the `left shift` key.
 The game can be reset by pressing the `left shift` key, and started again by pressing the `left shift` key a second time.

-Note that the Fire enemy is also supposed to shoot fireballs.
-The fireballs are shot in a random direction with varying speeds.
-They disappear when they hit a platform, or end the game if they hit the Player.
-The Player does not need to 'defeat' the fireballs, as they are not enemies on their own.
-The fireballs are still being worked on: currently, they occasionally linger after hitting a platform, and on the first play of the game, they all shoot at once.
-Once the game is restarted, they shoot one at a time as intended.